DataManagementLab/ppsv/checklist.md

 - [ ] Does the code in the loop avoid manipulating the index variable or using it upon exit from the loop?

 Defensive Programming
-- [ ] Are indexes, pointers, and subscripts tested against array, record, or file bounds?
+- [ ] Are indexes and subscripts tested against array, record, or file bounds?
 - [ ] Are imported data and input arguments tested for validity and completeness?
 - [ ] Are all output variables assigned?
 - [ ] Are the correct data operated on in each statement?
 - [ ] Are timeouts or error traps used for external device accesses?
 - [ ] Are files checked for existence before attempting to access them?
 - [ ] Are all files and devices are left in the correct state upon program termination?
-- [ ] Do we have test case or unit tests written?

 Django
-- [ ] Are we storing contents of email outside code?
-- [ ] Are we importing specific Classes/Functions from modules from accounts_manager.models import AccountsManager as opposed to from accounts_manager.models import *?
+- [ ] Are we importing specific classes rather than the whole documents (E.g. from accounts\_manager.models import * → from accounts\_manager.models import AccountsManager)
 - [ ] Do we have singular application and model names?
-(E.g. accounts_manager as opposed to accountsmanager)
+(E.g. accounts_manager as opposed to accountsManager)
+- [ ] Use lazy queries as long as possible instead of nesting for loops
+- [ ] Use unique POST request for each functionality
+- [ ] Are translations used for every text shown in non-admin pages?